arogozhnikov/arogozhnikov.github.io/_posts/2022-11-29-delimiter-comes-first.markdown

 For the same reason, in html additional margins 'belong' to headers, not preceding elements.

 Same for lines: *we highlight a beginning of a new line*, not an end of previous one.
+Ironically, that's in the name: it is newline, not endline.

 When we turn to code, the same thought is seen with this small snippet,